mslhii/android-root-projects/README.md

 # android-root-projects
 Files related to Android phone rooting.
-All projects will come with both the orig
+All projects will come with both the origi

 Phones supported:
 1. BLU Advance L5